Skip navigation

 1.3 The Power and Temperature Daemon

-The Power and Temperature Daemon (PTD) is a single executable program that communicates with a power analyzer or a temperature sensor via the server’s native RS-232 or USB port.
+The Power and Temperature Daemon (PTDaemon) is a single executable program that communicates with a power analyzer or a temperature sensor via the server's native RS-232 port, USB port or additionally installed interface cards, e.g. GPIB.
 It reports the power consumption or temperature readings to CCS via a TCP/IP socket connection.
 It supports a variety of RS-232, GPIB and USB interface command sets for a variety of power analyzers and temperature sensors.
-PTD is the only of the three SPECpower_ssj2008 software modules that is not Java based.
-Although it can be quite easily setup and run on a server other than the controller server, in the simplest SPECpower_ssj2008 test bed implementation, the PTD will typically reside on the controller server.
+PTDaemon is the only of the three SPECpower_ssj2008 software modules that is not Java based.
+Although it can be quite easily setup and run on a server other than the controller server, in the simplest SPECpower_ssj2008 test bed implementation, the PTDaemon will typically reside on the controller server.

 1.4 Result Validation and Report Generation